ashiq24/CoDA-NO/README.md

 ## Reviewer R8HL
 We appreciate the reviewer's positive feedback on our work.
 We are pleased that the reviewer finds the problem both interesting and challenging.
 We will now address the concerns here

-> Concern Regarding Limiting experiments and a single viscosity level
+> Experiments setup and a single viscosity level

 We tested our model on three different viscosity levels $\mu \in 1,5,10$ with different inlet conditions from the pre-training dataset, along with varying numbers of interacting variables (single and multiphysics).
 Please take a look at Table 1-2, Figure 5, Supplementary Sec A4 Table 3-4 for the detailed results.